Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 Demo link

 # Power-BI-Dashboards
-This repository showcases a variety of designs and use cases, highlighting powerful data visualizations and actionable insights.
+A variety of designs and use cases, highlighting powerful data visualizations and actionable insights.
 Perfect for professionals and enthusiasts looking to explore, learn, and implement effective dashboard solutions.

 # 📈 Sri Lankan Immunization Tracker - Power BI Dashboard 📉